landro/TesTcl/README.md

 The * indicates support only for standard Tcl commands

+If you use TesTcl on a different platform, please let us know

 ## Getting help

 Post questions to the group at [TesTcl user group](https://groups.google.com/forum/?fromgroups#!forum/testcl-user)